capellb1/CMU_HCII_REU/README.md

 #### Dataset

 Data collected by a __Kinect V2__ as a set of X, Y, Z coordinates at 60fps.
 The program used to record this data was adapted from _Thomas Sanchez Langeling’s_ skeleton recording code.
 The file was set to record data for each body part as a separate file, repeated for each exercise.
 These coordinates were chosen to have an origin centered at the subject’s upper chest.
 Data collection was standardized to the following conditions:

--Kinect placed at the height of 2ft and 3in
+- Kinect placed at the height of 2ft and 3in
--Subject consistently positioned 6.5 feet away from the camera with their chests facing the camera -Followed Script and Tutorial Video
+- Subject consistently positioned 6.5 feet away from the camera with their chests facing the camera
+- Followed Script and Tutorial Video

 Data was collected from the following population:

--Adults ages 18-21
+- Adults ages 18-21
--Girls: 4
+- Girls: 4
--Guys: 5
+- Guys: 5

 The following types of pre-processing occurred at the time of data collection.
--Velocity Data: Calculated using a discrete derivative equation with a spacing of 5 samples
-	5 frames chosen to reduce sensitivity of the velocity function -v[n]=(x[n]-x[n-5])/5
+- Velocity Data: Calculated using a discrete derivative equation with a spacing of 5 samples 5 frames chosen to reduce sensitivity of the velocity function
+  - v[n]=(x[n]-x[n-5])/5
--Task Data: Built on the philosophy that zero velocity points will mark the end of an action
-	At the point under consideration, if there are 5 points ahead and 5 points behind that are opposite signs, a binary value of 1 is recorded.
+- Task Data: Built on the philosophy that zero velocity points will mark the end of an action At the point under consideration, if there are 5 points ahead and 5 points behind that are opposite signs, a binary value of 1 is recorded.
 Otherwise a zero is recorded
- -Occurs for all body parts and all axis individually
+  - Occurs for all body parts and all axis individually